-- Requiring all health insurance plans, including Medicaid, to provide coverage for all forms of contraception approved by the FDA–including all forms of sterilization and emergency contraception–prohibiting cost-sharing as well as utilization control techniques, and requiring coverage for counseling, device insertion and removal, and effective pain and anxiety management for device insertion and removal.
+• Provide coverage for all forms of contraception approved by the FDA–including sterilization and emergency contraception, for contraception options and pain and anxiety management counseling, as well as for birth control device insertion and removal, and for pain and anxiety management associated with device insertion or removal.
+It would also prohibit cost-sharing requirements or utilization control techniques.

 Whether they have private or government-funded health insurance, every Texan should have access to the full range of reproductive health care, including annual screenings, contraception, prenatal care, and abortion.